 The loss of your medical records could cause a faulty diagnosis or lead to repeated tests and delayed medical care.
-If mismanagement of your medical records led to your current medical condition or exacerbated an existing condition, you can file a malpractice insurance claim.
+If mismanagement of your medical records led to your current medical condition or exacerbated an existing condition, you can sue a hospital for losing test results.

 Should I Hire a Lawyer if a Hospital Lost My Test Results?